thisistheway2/CodePortfolio/README.md

 This portfolio is to highlight my code that I have spent time learning and working on!

-Much of this work is from following along with Todd Boyd in his Udemy Apex course.
+I participated in RAD Women Part 1, and have added my work in various files.
+I also have been working through Todd Boyd's Udemy Apex course and have included that work as well.